A movement of mothers calling for truth, accountability, and change in suicide prevention.

 Too often these deaths disappear into silence.

-SEEN exists to make these stories visible, to honor the lives of our children, and to demand accountability and systemic change so other families are not left with the same unanswered questions.
+SEEN exists to bring these stories into the light, to honor the lives of our children, and to demand accountability and systemic change so other families are not left with the same unanswered questions.

 Dedication